No Flex Zone

-"No Flex Zone" is the debut single by American hip hop duo Rae Sremmurd.
+"No Flex Zone" is the debut single by American hip hop duo Rae Sremmurd, consisting of Swae Lee and Slim Jxmmi.
 It was released on May 18, 2014, by EarDrummers Entertainment and Interscope Records, as the lead single from their debut studio album SremmLife (2015).
 The song was produced by Mike Will Made It and A+.
-The hip hop song, which appears on the duo's debut album SremmLife (2015), has since peaked at number 36 on the US Billboard Hot 100 chart.
+The hip hop song has since peaked at number 36 on the US Billboard Hot 100 chart.
 The music video for the song was released on September 18, 2014.
 The song has been certified 2× Platinum by the RIAA for sales of over one million copies.

 Music video

 On August 11, 2014, the music video was released.
 The video depicts Rae Sremmurd holding a party.
 Comedian Mike Epps makes an appearance in the video.

 Remixes

 The official remix features guest verses from fellow American rappers, Nicki Minaj and Pusha T, the verses from Pusha T and Nicki Minaj were from their freestyles of the song.
 West Coast rapper Kid Ink, also remixed the song, featuring Travis Porter and Hardhead.

 Another remix was done by rapper Watsky and pop band Karmin with no involvement of the original artist.
 It interpolates the original chorus.